Answers to common questions about executive coaching and mediation.

-Arrangements can be made for out-of-town or confined family members to participate by phone or online.
+Virtual mediation is available.
+Arrangements can be made for out-of-town or confined participants to join by phone or video.
 I set up and manage this process, ensuring everyone has the opportunity to participate.

 Time and cost depend on the complexity of the issues to be addressed, the extent of documentation needed, and how prepared and productive the participants are.
 Mediation requires preparation time and at least one or two sessions.
-For example, I charge a $300 flat fee for an optional 90-minute introductory meeting which starts the process and results in an agenda for subsequent meetings.
-A simple 3-hour single-session mediation costs $675.
+For example, I charge a $350 flat fee for an optional 90-minute introductory meeting which starts the process and results in an agenda for subsequent meetings.
+A typical 3-hour single-session mediation costs $850.
 A common three-session mediation with document preparation can range from $2500 to $3,000.

 To learn how we can help, contact Nora.
 Our initial conversation is informative, confidential, and free of charge.